CjHare/systematic-trading/readme.md

 ## What?
 An application for the analysis and comparison of trading strategies over an equity's historical time period.

 Provides back testing with different available configurations for periodic funds depositing, position sizing, entry and exit signals, based off date or a time series price data momentum indicator.

 ## Why?
+Taking the broad abstraction of trading into three broad categories of triggers (trigger used for deciding entry & exit), position sizing (money management) and psychology, this project is my attempt to take a hold of the later.

 ### How to run